Rate this article

 Accelerate the growth of your business with gen AI

-Don’t wait, automate: 10 large language model use cases across business functions
+10 best LLM use cases across business functions

-According to research, such LLMs as LLama and LLama-like models are expected to make their way into almost 50% of global companies.
-Twenty-six percent of companies are busy integrating embedding models (BERT and family) in their commercial deployment.
-But to make inroads into gen AI, it’s crucial to know the pragmatic, utilitarian use cases for large language models in the business landscape.
-Let’s have a look at the most common LLM business ideas and how they can support workloads across different business functions.
+To make inroads into gen AI, it’s crucial to know the pragmatic, utilitarian large language model use cases.
+Let’s have a look at the best LLM use cases and how they can support workloads across different business functions.

-By fine-tuning large language models on its customer chats, customer data, and sector-specific questions and answers, companies can automate interactions with customers and take the workload off the agents.
-Virtual assistants and human-like chatbots can analyze customer inquiries and provide real-time responses across multiple channels.
+By fine-tuning large language models on its chat logs, customer data, and sector-specific questions and answers, or through RAG, companies can automate interactions with clients and take the workload off the human agents.
+Virtual text- or voice-enabled self-service assistants powered with emotion and intent recognition, multilingual support, and personalization capabilities can provide instant and accurate help 24/7, escalating to a human representative only when necessary.

 2. Sales and marketing